PrasamJain/Segment-Fault/README.md

 2. Setup the code -

-   - Create a `.env` file and the format should be as given in `.env.example`.
+   - Create a `.env` file and the format should be as given in `config.env`.
    - Clone the code-

      ```